haroldm2598/Project-Tic-Tac-Toe/src/readme files/readme.md

 - if we click the correct mainbox event should push the index of it
 <!-- --------------------------MUST TRY THIS METHOD------------------------------------- -->
-- inorder to insert specific element array index must try to use splice + find method
+- inorder to insert specific element array index must try to use splice + find method SOLVE :: {
+  - cause if only the last player who sign is the winner of the game
+  - no need to push the sign so the index of it will be categorise as the position of the sign
+  - who ever last push and result of the game will be winner
+  - focusing on the get board result then analyze put some logical reasoning PROBLEM :: {
+    - it might cause result the winner if even thought doesn't complete the game }
+      }
+- Try use regex to replace inside array of quotes if the array has quotes